Welcome to William Peace University!

 - No worries!
 Email email@example.com and a member of our staff will work to respond as soon as possible.

-The First Year Success Series is a programmatic effort designed to enrich the First Year Experience at William Peace University.
-The series is a campus-wide, collaborative effort which provides first year students the resources and support they need to successfully transfer to college life and becoming a Pacer.
+The First-Year Success Series is a programmatic effort designed to enrich the First-Year Experience at William Peace University.
+The series is a campus-wide, collaborative effort that provides first-year students the resources and support they need to successfully transfer to college life and becoming a Pacer.

-Through this series, the first year students will learn and develop the necessary skills to help them be successful in their academic and personal life.
-By teaching and promoting community and healthy habits, our hope is to provide all first-year students with a socially supportive environment which will enable them to meet new people, immerse themselves in the WPU culture and enjoy career and academic success.
+Through this series, the first-year students will learn and develop the necessary skills to help them be successful in their academic and personal life.
+By teaching and promoting community and healthy habits, our hope is to provide all first-year students with a socially supportive environment that will enable them to meet new people, immerse themselves in the WPU culture and enjoy career and academic success.

 Quick Facts on FYSS

-83% of first year students agreed that FYSS was helpful to their college transition and a good use of their time.
+- 90% of first-year students agreed that FYSS was helpful to their college transition.

 “The FYS series helped me get more involved in school and meet new people.
 They were informative and fun.
 I liked that they had events that were about managing time and school work and also about healthy living.
 I am thankful that they exist because they helped me with planning my first semester of college.”

 “I enjoyed the Inside Scoop with Public Safety, Multicultural Feast, and Mindfulness Workshop.
 They were very informative and gave me insights on some topics that are not covered otherwise.
 The events were fun and fast activities and it was great that in the majority of them students got a chance to win some prizes.
 I love that these events are offered every now and then and there is a healthy competition for FYS with them.”